MaximRouiller/blog.decayingcode.com/source/_draft/lift-and-shift.md

 Those are a few of the many scenarios that would be a good candidate for a move toward a new architecture.

 ### What's next

+There's many way to evolve once your old legacy servers are in a VM on Azure.

+Going with container is one of the many solutions.
+Of course, if you already have containers internally, your lift and shift to Azure should be about as painless as can be.
+If you are not, it will make your life easier by identifying the dependencies your old applications were using.
+This would allow you to leverage the cloud reliability and scalability without changing too much.

-Going Cloud Native is definitely going to save you more money as you adapt your application to only use the resources it needs.
-But why go native?
-We'll see that in the next article.
+For certain application going Cloud Native is definitely going to save you more money as you adapt your application to only use the resources it needs.
+By using Blob Storage instead of the file system, NoSQL storage where it makes sense and activating auto scaling, you will be able to save your customer money and run a more lean business.

 Do you agree?
 Is there scenarios that I missed?
 Please comment bellow!